-OEH 6103 RESEARCH METHODS IN OCCUPATIONAL & ENVIRONMENTAL HEALTH Prerequisites: Permission of the course director.
+OEH 6103 RESEARCH METHODS IN OCCUPATIONAL & ENVIRONMENTAL HEALTH

+Prerequisites: Permission of the course director.
 This course includes instruction in scientific methods of investigating occupational and environmental health problems; evaluating research methodologies; and developing research designs.
-Special emphasis will be given to quantitative emergency and emergency situations by investigating the structure, methodology, and application of theoretical principles of communication with a focus on the occupational and environmental health area.
+Special emphasis will be given to quantitative research tools and critical analysis of published literature.